midas-network/covid19-scenario-modeling-hub_archive/README.md

             *	Effectiveness and impact on infection and other outcomes (hospitalizations, deaths) is at team’s discretion and should be clearly documented in team’s metadata.
             *	Doses 3.5 weeks apart
         *	**Vaccine availability:**
-            *	December-June: based on data on administered doses
+            *	December-August 13: based on data on administered doses
-            *	July-January: 50 million available first doses/month, with the intention of protocols being followed (100M doses/mo)
+            *	August 14-February 2022: 50 million available first doses/month, with the intention of protocols being followed (100M doses/mo)
     *	**Johnson & Johnson**
         *	**Vaccine efficacy (1-dose):**
             *   70% VE against previous strains; 60% VE against B.1.1.7/B.1.617.2